KiraBurova/slack-clone/README.md

 1. Server

 - ~~Set cookie (or localstorage) after login on backend~~
-- Add sockets for chat functionality
+- Add subscriptions for chat functionality

 2. Client